Examining the Relationship between the TPNW and the Humanitarian Impact of Nuclear Weapons

 “During the week of March 3rd to 7th, I had the opportunity to be at the United Nations Headquarters for the Third Meeting of States Parties to the Treaty on the Prohibition of Nuclear Weapons (TPNW)!
 A huge thank you to the Nuclear Age Peace Foundation and Reverse The Trend for having me as part of the youth delegation.

 A special highlight was getting to spend my 21st birthday, March 4th, at the UN—an amazing way to celebrate!
-From getting interviewed by a Japanese news station to hearing from diplomats and amazing global leaders and experts, each moment was eye-openiny and inspiring.
+From getting interviewed by a Japanese news station to hearing from diplomats and amazing global leaders and experts, each moment was eye-opening and inspiring.
 My favorite moments included hearing from the delegations of Kiribati and Kazakhstan and meeting 2024 Nobel Peace Prize winner Masako Wada (Under-Secretary General of Nihon Hidankyo).

 I’m beyond grateful to have had the chance to support the TPNW and its peacekeeping efforts.
 Thank you again to Christian Ciobanu and Yulianna Acuña for your incredible support.
 The TPNW and the work we've done over the past few months have deepened my passion for nuclear disarmament, and I’m excited to keep contributing to this important cause!”